rik2803/aws-rds-startstop/README.md

 The policy document can be found in the file `lambda-rds-start-stop-policy.json`, a good name for the policy could be `RDSStartStopInstances` and the description I used is:

 > Allows the role or user or group with the policy to start and stop all the RDS instances in the account.

+**Important**: For the Cluster implementation, I had to grant the Lambda permissions on **all** actions for this to work.
+I would have expected `rds:StopDBCluster` or `rds:StartDBCluster` actions, but they do not exist.
+I'm waiting for feedback on this in a AWS Support case I logged (CaseId: 5555633581).

 ### A role